Finite correlation length implies efficient preparation of quantum thermal states: Results

-Each quantum channel $\bF^\rho_A$, $\bF_B^{\rho^{A_-^c}}$, and $\bF^{\rho^C}_C$ is the product of quasi-local channels, hence it forms a depth three circuit of quasi-local channels.
-If we take $r\gg\ell$ to be the same order as $\ell$, the only relevant length scale in the system is $\ell$.
-Given that $N_A=O(L^2/\ell^2)$ and $|A^{\rm max}_-|=O(\ell^2)$, and similarly for $B$, we get the scaling pre-factor $L^2$ in front of the $(\delta(\ell) +\epsilon(\ell/2)+\gamma(\ell/2))$ error term.
+Each quantum channel $\bF^\rho_A$, $\bF_B^{\rho^{A_-^c}}$, and $\bF^{\rho^C}_C$ is the product of non-overlapping channels with support in a box of side length $r$, hence $\bF$ forms a depth three mixed quantum circuit of channels.
+If we take $r>9\ell$, the only relevant length scale in the system is $\ell$.
+Given that $N_A=O(L^2/\ell^2)$ and $|A^{\rm max}_-|=O(\ell^2)$, and similarly for $B$, we get the scaling pre-factor $O(L^2)=O(|\Lambda)|$ in front of the $(\delta(\ell) +\epsilon(\ell/2)+\gamma(\ell/2))$ error term.
 So far our proof has been specific to $D=2$, however it extends naturally to higher dimensions without any modification.
 The decomposition of the lattice into (0) holes, (1) lines connecting the holes, (2) surfaces connecting the lines, (3) volumes connecting the surfaces, etc. can be extended to any dimension.
-Only the first and last step of the of the construction are special in that the last step is simply a projection onto a product state, while the first is special, because it only requires clustering and the Markov property for contractible regions.
+Only the first and last step of the construction are special in that the last step is simply a projection onto a product state, while the first is special, because it only requires clustering and the Markov property for contractible regions.
 Extending the proof to $D$ dimensions yields the bound in Eqn. (\ref{eqn:mainbd}). }